Planned obsolescence: Laws and regulations

+Europe

-In 2015 the French National Assembly established a fine of up to €300,000 and jail terms of up to two years for manufacturers planning the failure of their products.
+In 2015, the French National Assembly established a fine of up to €300,000 and jail terms of up to two years for manufacturers planning the failure of their products.
 The rule is relevant not only because of the sanctions that it establishes but also because it is the first time that a legislature recognized the existence of planned obsolescence.
 These techniques may include "a deliberate introduction of a flaw, a weakness, a scheduled stop, a technical limitation, incompatibility or other obstacles for repair".

+In 2015, as part of a larger movement against planned obsolescence across the European Union, France passed legislation requiring that appliance manufacturers and vendors declare the intended product lifespans, and to inform purchasers how long spare parts for a given product will be produced.
+From 2016, appliance manufacturers are required to repair or replace, free of charge, any defective product within two years from its original purchase date.
+This effectively creates a mandatory two-year warranty.

 The European Union is also addressing the practice.
 The European Economic and Social Committee (EESC), an advisory body of the EU, announced in 2013 that it was studying "a total ban on planned obsolescence".
 It said replacing products that are designed to stop working within two or three years of their purchase was a waste of energy and resources and generated pollution.
 The EESC organised a round table in Madrid in 2014 on 'Best practices in the domain of built-in obsolescence and collaborative consumption' which called for sustainable consumption to be a customer right in EU legislation.
 Carlos Trias Pinto, president of the EESC's Consultative Commission on Industrial Change supports "the introduction of a labeling system which indicates the durability of a device, so the purchaser can choose whether they prefer to buy a cheap product or a more expensive, more durable product".

-In 2015, as part of a larger movement against planned obsolescence across the European Union, France passed legislation requiring that appliance manufacturers and vendors declare the intended product lifespans, and to inform purchasers how long spare parts for a given product will be produced.
-From 2016, appliance manufacturers are required to repair or replace, free of charge, any defective product within two years from its original purchase date.
-This effectively creates a mandatory two-year warranty.
+In 2023, the EU voted to support a directive to ban planned obsolescence.
+In 2024, the EU Council clarified the liability of retailers with regard to information, unnecessary software upgrades and unjustified obligation to purchase replacement parts from the original manufacturer.

+The UK adopted the Ecodesign for Energy-Related Products and Energy Information Regulations 2021 in mid-2021.

+North America

+In June 2023, Quebec's Minister of Justice introduced Bill 29: An Act to protect consumers against planned obsolescence and to promote the durability, repairability and maintenance of goods, which proposed amendments to the Consumer Protection Act.
+Quebec adopted this Bill in October 2023, prohibiting the creation or sale of an item with planned obsolescence through any technique which would reduce its normal operating life.

+In the US, planned obsolescence is being tackled through right to repair laws which have been enacted by several states, including California, Minnesota, New York and Colorado.
+This issue is mainly seen as one of intellectual property rights in areas such as electronics and software.